Industrial Marketing: The 5 Most Common Mistakes

 Jan-Frederik Kalee, SERO EMS Group

-Tip: Work on establishing trust and a connection by talking about your potential customer's problems.
+Tip: Establish a true connection and gain trust by talking about your potential customer's problems.

 Industrial marketing mistake #5: